Marvin-VW/3dengine_doc/docs/modules/main.rst

 Engine Module
 =============

-This module defines the `Engine` class, which acts as the core of the rendering engine.
+This module defines the :mod:`Engine` class, which acts as the core of the rendering engine.
 Here is the outlined code corresponding to the pipeline.

-The module consists of the following class:

-- `Engine`: Represents the main engine that controls the rendering loop.

 .. class:: Engine()